Have you noticed that depression makes the pains in your body worse? This is especially true if your body often hurts all over.

 And when you’re hit with depression — the pain gets worse.

-“Pain and depression are married,” says Rupali Chadha, MD, chief of medical staff at Metropolitan State Hospital in Norwalk, CA.
+“Pain and depression are married,” says Rupali Chadha, MD, former chief of medical staff at Metropolitan State Hospital in Norwalk, CA.

 “Pain makes depression symptoms of low mood, exhaustion, appetite worse — and depression does indeed change how we perceive pain,” continues Dr. Chadha.
 “One has less reserve, so to speak.”